 In years 2017-2020 Radomska worked on the research project “Ecologies of Death: Environment, Body and Ethics in Contemporary Art”, funded by The Swedish Research Council (Vetenskapsrådet) International Postdoc Grant.

-She is the founder of The Eco- and Bioart Research Network, co-director of The Posthumanities Hub, a founding member of Queer Death Studies Network, co-founder of The International Network for Ecocritical and Decolonial Research, and co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).
+She is the founder of The Eco- and Bioart Research Network, co-director of The Posthumanities Hub, co-founder of Queer Death Studies Network, and The International Network for Ecocritical and Decolonial Research, as well as co-coordinator of GEXcel International Collegium for Advanced Transdisciplinary Gender Studies research strand “Death Studies: Queerfeminist Materialist Perspectives” (together with Nina Lykke and Tara Mehrabi).

 Radomska is the author of the monograph Uncontainable Life: A Biophilosophy of Bioart (2016).